CodePushGo/website/src/content/blog/en/capacitor-ota-updates-vs-traditional-versioning.md

 ## OTA Update Implementation Guide

-This guide outlines the steps to implement OTA updates in your Capacitor apps, building on the benefits discussed earlier.
+This guide outlines the steps to implement OTA updates in your React Native apps, building on the benefits discussed earlier.

 ### Initial OTA Setup Steps